SciTechDude/VaryAudioOnLogChange/README.md

 A sample log file is provided that has WiFi mac + RSSI data.
 The program filters RSSI value from last line of code and changes frequency accordingly
-## Running the Program

-## Running the test
+## Running the test / Program

-Run following script in another mac / linux terminal
+Run following script in a mac / linux terminal
 ```
 python realTimeLogAudio.py  probemon.log
 ````